Piers Morgan: Daily Mirror editor

 As editor of the Daily Mirror, Morgan apologised on television for the headline (rendered in upper case) "Achtung Surrender!
 For You Fritz Ze Euro Championship Is Over" on 25 June 1996, a day before England met Germany in a semi-final of the Euro '96 football championships.
 The headline was accompanied by an open letter from Morgan parodying Neville Chamberlain's declaration of war on Germany in 1939.
 "It was intended as a joke, but anyone who was offended by it must have taken it seriously, and to those people I say sorry," he said.
-Germany won the match and later the championship at Wembley Stadium, London.
+Germany won the match and went on to win the championship final at Wembley Stadium, London.

-A £16 million package of investment in the title was rolled out from January, including the dropping of "Daily" from the masthead in February, which was later reversed.
+Under Morgan's leadership, the Daily Mirror spent £16 million on a rebranding project, including the dropping of "Daily" from the masthead in February 1997, which was later reversed.
 Roy Greenslade wrote in August 1999 that Morgan's editorship "has made a huge difference: his enormous enthusiasm, determination and focus is a major plus".

 Morgan was the subject of an investigation in 2000 after Suzy Jagger wrote an article for The Daily Telegraph revealing that he had bought £20,000 worth of shares in the computer company Viglen soon before the Mirror's "City Slickers" column tipped Viglen as a good buy.
 Morgan was found by the Press Complaints Commission to have breached the Code of Conduct on financial journalism, but kept his job.
 The "City Slickers" columnists, Anil Bhoyrul and James Hipwell, were both found to have committed further breaches of the Code and were sacked before the inquiry concluded.
 Further enquiry by the Department of Trade and Industry in 2004 cleared Morgan of any charges.
 On 7 December 2005, Bhoyrul and Hipwell were convicted of conspiracy to breach the Financial Services Act.
 During the trial it emerged that Morgan had bought £67,000 worth of Viglen shares, emptying his bank account and investing under his (first) wife's name as well.